lemberg/android-database/README.md

 **Implementation guide**

-To implement the following database structure in your app, you need pay your attention on 3 main classes: `SQLiteOpenHelper`, `DatabaseRegister`, `BaseDAO`.
+To implement the following database structure in your app, you need pay your attention on 3 main classes: `BaseSQLiteOpenHelper`, `DatabaseRegister`, `BaseDAO`.

- 1. Make your `DatabaseHelper` extends `SQLiteOpenHelper` and override all the methods to configure your database.
+ 1. Make your `DatabaseHelper` extends `BaseSQLiteOpenHelper` and override all the methods to configure your database.
  `MigratableSQLiteOpenHelper` helps to manage data migration while database upgrading or downgrading.

- 2. In your `DatabaseManager` create a global instance of `DatabaseRegister class` and `registerDatabase(String databaseName, SQLiteOpenHelper sqLiteOpenHelper)` method.
+ 2. In your `DatabaseManager` create a global instance of `DatabaseRegister class` and `registerDatabase(BaseSQLiteOpenHelper sqLiteOpenHelper)` method.

- 3. In Application class you will now be able to init your `DatabaseManager` and `registerDatabase(DatabaseHelper.DB_NAME, new DatabaseHelper())`
+ 3. In Application class you will now be able to init your `DatabaseManager` and `registerDatabase(new DatabaseHelper())`

  4. The next step is implementation of functionality to access data of database.
 To make it work just `extend BaseDAO<Key, Entity>` which